Valeant trumps Endo with $10.96 billion bid for Salix Pharma

 Valeant said its bid gives Salix an enterprise value of about $15.8 billion.

-Reporting by Ankur Banerjee in Bengaluru and Rod Nickel in Winnipeg, Manitoba, additional reporting by Natalie Harrison and Caroline Humer in New York; Editing by Savio D'Souza and Peter Galloway
+Reporting by Ankur Banerjee in Bengaluru and Rod Nickel in Winnipeg, Manitoba, additional reporting by Natalie Harrison and Caroline Humer in New York and Anet Josline Pinto in Bengaluru; Editing by Savio D'Souza and Peter Galloway